CookieComputing/mc-discord-admin/README.md

 bot.
 However, I may decide to support AWS Lambdas and Google Cloud Functions later on if I decide that I want to host my services on another platform.

+My own server is currently entirely Azure based, but I will do my best to separate functionality so that it is easy and extensible for other major cloud platforms.

 ## Contributions
 If for some reason this project tickles your interests, feel free to send a pull request!
 I'll probably review it...